 CONCLUSION: Addition of fulvestrant to erlotinib was well tolerated, with increased activity noted among EGFR wild type patients compared to erlotinib alone, albeit in an unplanned subset analysis.

 Garon, Edward B; Siegfried, Jill M; Stabile, Laura P; Young, Patricia A; Marquez-Garban, Diana C; Park, David J; Patel, Ravi; Hu, Eddie H; Sadeghi, Saeed; Parikh, Rupesh J; Reckamp, Karen L; Adams, Brad; Elashoff, Robert M; Elashoff, David; Grogan, Tristan; Wang, He-Jing; Dacic, Sanja; Brennan, Meghan; Valdes, Yacgley; Davenport, Simon; Dubinett, Steven M; Press, Michael F; Slamon, Dennis J; and Pietras, Richard J, "Randomized phase II study of fulvestrant and erlotinib compared with erlotinib alone in patients with advanced or metastatic non-small cell lung cancer."
 (2018).
-Journal Articles and Abstracts.
+Articles, Abstracts, and Reports.
 505.